Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Graph Neural Network for Node-Level Transportation System Reliability Analysis

 where $f$ is the aggregation function, here chosen to be the mean aggregator function, and $d_n^k$ is the node embedding dimension at layer $k$.
 Then in the update stage at step $k$ for each node $v$, the updated node features $x_v^{k+1}$ will be computed using the previous node features $x_v^k \in \mathbb{R}^{1\times d_n^k}$ and the aggregated features $x^{k+1}_{\mathcal{N}(v)} \in \mathbb{R}^{1\times d_n^{k+1}}$ according to:

 where $\phi$ is the concatenating function, $\sigma$ is a nonlinear activation function, $g(\cdot;W)$ represents a fully connected layer with parameter $W$.

-One weakness of GraphSAGE in the original paper \cite{hamilton2017inductive} is that it only considers the node features and neglects the edge features.
-In this work, we extend the learning aggregation to include both node and edge features.
+In this work, we extend the learning aggregation process in \cite{hamilton2017inductive} to include both node and edge features.
 At step $k$, edge features $x_e^k \in \mathbb{R}^{1\times d_e^k}$ of the edge connecting each node $v, \forall u \in \mathcal{E}(v)$, are aggregated through

 where $d_e^k$ is the edge embedding dimension at layer $k$.
 The aggregation step for node embedding is the same as Equation \ref{eq:node_aggr}.
 Then in the update step, both node features and edge features are passed through a neural network: